kmjones2017/Assignment_6/README.md

 ## Pharmaceutical Manufacturing ETL Pipeline

 This project implements an end-to-end **ETL (Extract, Transform, Load)** pipeline for a pharmaceutical manufacturing dataset.
-The pipeline ingests raw operational data into a relational MySQL database, performs transformations using Python and pandas, and produces analytics-ready outputs with validation and integrity checks.
+Raw CSV data is extracted and validated in Python, then loaded into a MySQL database as the system of record.
+From there, the data is transformed using SQL and pandas into analytics-ready datasets, which are then loaded into CSV outputs for reporting and validation.

 ---